 EM shows, with a high degree of mathematical certainty, at what range the stock is likely to trade by the time the trade recommendation or option expires.
 This is based on a voluminous amount of underlying data points analyzed by our neural networks.
 Options data shows demand and supply in the market for the specific options during the operation months, and hence can be used to determine the trading range of the underlying stock.

 10-day Support & Resistance

-As we can see in Figure 8, if today is April 23rd, we will show you what we think will the High and Low be for the next 10 days-that is for April 24th, 27th, 28th through May 7th.
-If you look at the lowest price point for the lows and the highest price point for the highs, it will tell you what the Price Range and Support/Resistance for the trade recommendation for the next 10 days, as seen in the example for Dow Chemical (DOW).
+In the table below, we will show you what we think will the High and Low be for the next 10 days-that is for Jan 29th, 30th, 31st through Feb 11th.
+If you look at the lowest price point for the lows and the highest price point for the highs, it will tell you what the Price Range and Support/Resistance for the trade recommendation for the next 10 days, as seen in the example for Under Armour Inc (UA).